 As a parent, you will want to be aware of the type of bullying that is occurring.
 Name calling and picking on your child are just two types of bullying.
-However, when the bullying becomes violent or aggressive, it may be time to involve a third party to avoid any potential dangerous situations.
+However, when the bullying becomes violent or aggressive, it may be time to involve a third party.
+This helps to avoid any potential dangerous situations.
 Always be sure that your child is safe before sending them into an area with the bully.

 Encourage Them to Ask For Help